Acrylic fiber: Textile uses

 As acrylic is a synthetic fiber, the larvae of clothes moths are unable to digest it.
 However, acrylic fibers that are blended with wool or soiled may be eaten as a consequence of having blended fibers.

 Acrylic is the "workhorse" hand-crafting fiber for crafters who knit or crochet; acrylic yarn may be perceived as "cheap" because it is typically priced lower than its natural-fiber counterparts, and because it lacks some of their properties, including softness and propensity to felt.
 The fiber requires heat to "relax" or set the shape of the finished garment, and it isn't as warm when wet as alternatives like wool.
 Some hand-knitters also complain that the fiber "squeaks" when knitted, or that it is painful to knit with because of a lack of "give" or stretch in the yarn.
 On the other hand, it is machine-washable and extremely color-fast.
 This makes it useful in certain items, like garments for babies, which require constant washing.
 However it is much more flammable than its natural fiber counterparts, so caution should be used when making items for babies and children.

 Microplastic release

 A team at Plymouth University in the UK spent 12 months analyzing what happened when a number of synthetic materials were washed at different temperatures in domestic washing machines, using different combinations of detergents, to quantify the microfibres shed.
 They found that acrylic was responsible for releasing nearly 730,000 tiny synthetic particles (microplastics) per wash, five times more than polyester-cotton blend fabric, and nearly 1.5 times as many as pure polyester.
 Research by ecologist Mark Browne showed synthetic fibre waste over coastlines at a global scale, with the greatest concentration near sewage outflows.
 Of the man-made material found on the shoreline, 85% were microfibers and matched the types of material (such as nylon and acrylic) used in clothing.

+History

+In the middle of the 20th century, the DuPont Company (USA) was actively developing a new material that could compete with the then-popular nylon in quality and properties.
+DuPont first introduced this material in 1948 to create a fabric that would be competitive with nylon in its properties.
+This research resulted in the emergence of Orlon, a synthetic fiber isolated from polymers.
+The material turned out to be incredibly practical and, by many characteristics, exceeded many artificial and natural analogs at that time.
+However, the new fabric had a significant disadvantage: the fibers could not be dyed.
+Only in 1952, four years later, DuPont chemists solved this problem.
+They created a new version of the previously invented synthetic fabric, which met all the requirements.
+And most importantly, it was perfectly dyed.
+A distinctive feature of the acrylic fiber is its burning behavior; it melts and emits acrid smoke with a sour smell.
+Although acrylic fabric has pros and cons, it is popular in the fashion and textile world due to its characteristics.